CiscoDevNet/terraform-provider-mso/website/docs/d/schema_site_service_graph.html.markdown

 * `service_node` - (Read-Only) List of maps to provide Site level Node association.
     * `device_dn` - (Read-Only) Dn of device associated with the service node of the Service Graph.
-    * `provider_connector_type` - (Read-Only) Connector type of the provider type of the service node.
+    * `provider_connector_type` - (Read-Only) Provider connector type of the service node.
 This parameter is only applicable for cloud sites.
 This parameter is only applicable for third_party_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.
-    * `consumer_connector_type` - (Read-Only) Connector type of the consumer type of the service node.
+    * `consumer_connector_type` - (Read-Only) Consumer connector type of the service node.
 This parameter is only applicable for cloud sites.
 This parameter is only applicable for third_party_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.
     * `provider_interface` - (Read-Only) Interface name of the provider interface of the service node.
 This parameter is only applicable for network_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.
     * `consumer_interface` - (Read-Only) Interface name of the consumer interface of the service node.
 This parameter is only applicable for network_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.